Sections in Layout View in ASP.NET Core MVC

 </html>

-With the above changes in place, run the application and navigate to both URLs, and you should get the output as expected.
+With the above changes in place, run the application and navigate to both URLs.
+You should get the expected output.

-This method returns a value indicating whether the specified section is defined on the child view or not.
-If the section is defined in the child view, then IsSectionDefined() method returns true, and in that case, the RenderSection method going to load the content from the child view.
+This method returns a value indicating whether the specified section is defined on the child view.
+If the section is defined in the child view, then the IsSectionDefined() method returns true, and in that case, the RenderSection method loads the content from the child view.
 If the method returns false, then the RenderSection method is not going to be executed and be ignored.
 So, modify the _Layout.cshtml file as shown below.

 <!DOCTYPE html>